The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Model and Notations

 Before proceeding, we provide Example \ref{exp:battery} and Fig. \ref{fig:battery} to clarify the concepts.

-\begin{example} Consider a deterministic demand $D(t)=1+\sin(2\pi t)$ and a linear price function $P(z)=z/2$ giving a social generation cost function $G(z)=z^2$.
-Assuming there is no structure constraints, the centralized battery can minimize the social generation cost by setting $B_{CB}(t)=\sin(2\pi t)$, which improves the social generation cost by
+\begin{example} Consider a deterministic demand $D(t)=1+\sin(2\pi t)$ and a linear price function $P(z)=2z$ giving a social generation cost function $G(z)=z^2$.
+Assuming there are no structural constraints, the centralized battery can minimize the social generation cost by setting $B_{CB}(t)=\sin(2\pi t)$, which improves the social generation cost by

-And the decentralized battery will set $B_{CB}(t)=\sin(2\pi t)/2$ to maximize the revenue.
+And the decentralized battery will set $B_{DCB}(t)=\sin(2\pi t)/2$ to maximize the revenue.
 The improvement of social cost is In this case, $PoA=\mathrm{WEL}(B_{CB})/\mathrm{WEL}(B_{DCB})=4/3$. \end{example}